xlwings/xlwings/docs/udfs.rst

     at the end of September 2018.

 As seen above, to use Excel's array formulas, you need to specify their dimensions up front by selecting the result array first, then entering the formula and finally hitting ``Ctrl-Shift-Enter``.
-While this makes sense from a data integrity point of view, in practice, it often turns out to be a cumbersome limitation, especially when working with dynamic arrays such as time series data.
+In practice, it often turns out to be a cumbersome process, especially when working with dynamic arrays such as time series data.
 Since v0.10, xlwings offers dynamic UDF expansion:

 This is a simple example that demonstrates the syntax and effect of UDF expansion: